Last update 4/29/20

 The advice from the CDC is that there is no evidence that pets can spread COVID 19 to humans.
 “At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 A small number of pets have been reported to be infected with the virus that causes COVID-19, mostly after contact with people with COVID-19.”

 The doctors and staff, like everyone else, are watching the situation closely.
 However, our advice and recommendations based on information from the CDC’s website, along with the American Veterinary Medical Association (AVMA) website.

-At Lone Mountain Animal Hospital, we have made a number of changes to respond to this crisis.
+At Lone Mountain, we have made a number of changes to respond to this crisis.

-We have temporarily changed our hours to 7AM – 5PM, Monday through Saturday, and 8AM – 4PM on Sundays.
+We have temporarily changed our hours to 7AM – 7PM, Monday through Friday, Saturdays 7AM – 5PM, and on Sundays 8AM – 4PM.

-We are not allowing clients into the building and have instituted curbside-service.
+We are not allowing clients into the building.